Azure amortization calculation

 Issue/Introduction

 CloudHealth calculates the hourly amortization rate for reservations and uses that to generate amortization cost based on usage.
-The math we do to calculate amortization hourly rate is the following:
+The math the platform does to calculate amortization hourly rate is the following:

 1. The term of reservation is obtained; it can be 1 or 3 years.